February 5, 2021

 In essence, institutional knowledge is what an organization knows and how it does things.

-Only recently has it been recognised that institutional knowledge needs technology to ensure its preservation, assist with its curation and with its ease of access.
+Only recently has it been recognized that institutional knowledge needs technology to ensure its preservation, assist with its curation and with its ease of access.

-Institutional knowledge benefits productivity.
+Institutional knowledge benefits productivity and compliance training.
 Employees can draw upon great depths of previous experience to save time, preserve resources and avoid common problems.

 For example, drawing on institutional knowledge can keep employees from repeatedly encountering the same problems and avoid wasting time having to develop a solution that already exists.